dineshnair-doc/dineshnair-doc.github.io/src/mytechdocs/doc13/FastAPI_Postgres_Swagger.md

 > 💡 **Note:** The auto-generated Swagger documentation will display this metadata to the users.

-Step 4: Define a data model for employee reviews using Pydantic.
+<span class="step-number">4</span> Define a data model for employee reviews using Pydantic.
 Each field has a type, ensuring data validation.

 ```python
 class EmployeeReview(BaseModel):